McIlroy, DeChambeau put on a show for fans at Bay Hill - WTMJ

 AP Golf Writer

 ORLANDO, Fla.
-(AP) — Bay Hill was bustling Thursday morning, just like golf before the pandemic.
+(AP) — Bay Hill was bustling Thursday, just like golf before the pandemic.
 The fans were limited in numbers but they all wanted the same dose of entertainment provided by Rory McIlroy and Bryson DeChambeau.

 First it was McIlroy, slowly feeling better about his game, and with good reason.
-Starting with a 55-foot putt on the par-3 second hole, he ran off five straight birdies and took the early lead in the Arnold Palmer Invitational with a 6-under 66.
+Starting with a 55-foot putt on the par-3 second hole, he ran off five straight birdies for a share of the lead with Corey Conners in the Arnold Palmer Invitational at 6-under 66.

 It was a boring birdie, his third in a row, and he opened with a 67.